rw3iss/api-data-tools/readme.md

 `GET,POST,PUT,DELETE http://localhost:8080/user/:id`

-Or within an Express-like application, just pass the API handler:
+Or within an Express-like application, just pass the API handler as a middleware, ie:

 ```
 import * as express from 'express';